Performance Marketing · 2024 – 2026

 124+

-Take a US-based DTC brand selling skincare and wellness supplements from a stalled ad account to consistent, profitable scale.
+Take a US-based DTC brand from a stalled ad account to consistent, profitable scale in a saturated wellness category.

-The brand had product-market fit but no consistent acquisition.
-The ask: prove paid social could scale spend without collapsing return — in a category where most accounts hit a ceiling between 1.2× and 1.8× ROAS.
+Product-market fit was there but acquisition wasn't consistent.
+The ask: prove paid social could scale spend without collapsing return — in a category dominated by Hims, Ro, and AG1.

 Defending ROAS while pushing spend up — the e-commerce scaling paradox.

-Every paid social operator knows the curve: ROAS stays clean at $20/day, collapses at $200/day.
-Scaling spend 55% while holding 1.5× ROAS in US wellness — a category dominated by Hims, Ro, and AG1 — meant fighting for every conversion against deep-pocketed incumbents.
+Every operator knows the curve: ROAS stays clean at $20/day, collapses at $200/day.
+Scaling spend 55% while holding 1.5× ROAS in US wellness — fighting unlimited-budget incumbents for every conversion — was the actual hard part.

-• Built creatives around the "Oats Overnight" UGC-meets-infographic format: bold benefit headline, claim icons, social proof numbers, lifestyle product shot.
+• Built creatives in the "Oats Overnight" UGC-infographic format: bold benefit + claim icons + social proof + lifestyle shot.

-• Conversion campaigns optimized for purchase (Thank You Page conversion event as primary signal — visible in screenshot).
+• Conversion campaigns optimized for purchase (Thank You Page conversion event, visible in screenshot).

-• Tightened audiences to high-intent interest stacks + 1% LAL of purchasers, then broadened only after test surface stabilized.
+• Tightened audiences to high-intent stacks + 1% LAL purchasers, broadened only after test surface stabilized.

-• Frequency monitored weekly — kept under 1.5 across visible window to fight creative fatigue.
+• Frequency monitored weekly — held under 1.5 to fight creative fatigue.

-Honest framing 1.5× ROAS isn't a unicorn number, and I'm not dressing it up.
-For a US wellness DTC operating against unlimited-budget incumbents, holding 1.5× while actively scaling spend 55% is the genuinely hard part.
+1.5× ROAS isn't a unicorn number, and I'm not dressing it up.
+For a US wellness DTC operating against unlimited-budget incumbents, holding 1.5× while actively scaling 55% is genuinely hard.
 Most accounts in this category lose ROAS as they scale.
 This one didn't.

 On Andromeda — what actually changed.